 There are two approaches that can be used:

-2. The dam owner submits the Application for Determination of Hazard Classification of Dams and Reservoirs with their estimates of reservoir storage and dam heights along with the required $125 fee to the appropriate DNRC Regional Engineer.
-DNRC will conduct a simple analysis of the downstream hazard according to Technical Note 6 and assign a Hazard Classification.
+- The dam owner submits the Application for Determination of Hazard Classification of Dams and Reservoirs with their estimates of reservoir storage and dam heights along with the required $125 fee to the appropriate DNRC Regional Engineer.
+DNRC will conduct a simple desktop analysis of the downstream hazard and assign a Hazard Classification.

 Special Note: There are many reasons why dam owners often prefer to have their engineer complete the analysis:

-• DNRC engineers make many conservative and simplifying assumptions, as they are given a short time frame in the law to make a determination.
+- DNRC engineers make many conservative and simplifying assumptions, using aerial imagery and coarse topographic data.
 It is in a dam owners best interest to have an accurate understanding of what happens in a dam failure.
-To accurately make this determination, a robust analysis may be warranted.
+To accurately make this determination, a robust analysis is warranted.

-If a repair (or removal) of a dam is planned, generally, a new Hazard Classification Application is required, even if the dam was classified previously.
+If a repair (or removal) of a dam is planned, or there is obvious new downstream development, a new Hazard Classification Application is required, even if the dam was classified previously.

 Exceptions: